CptFabulouso/react-native-app/readme.md

 ## Git hooks

-if git hooks are not installed, run `./node_modules/git-hooks/bin/git-hooks install`
+- if git hooks are not installed, run `./node_modules/git-hooks/bin/git-hooks install`
+- if you change path to your project folder (eg. you renamed it or moved it), delete folder `.git/hooks` and run run `./node_modules/git-hooks/bin/git-hooks install`